 Have you ever had a dessert that was first made for an emperor?
 Stop at this San Francisco Chinatown bakery and enjoy Dragon’s Beard Candy.

 Chinese have been enjoying this dessert for over 2,000 years.
-Here at Dragon Papa you can watch two generations of Hong Kong candy makers stretch and twist malt syrup into silky looking treats that resembles cotton candy.
+Here at Dragon Papa you can watch two generations of Hong Kong candy makers stretch and twist malt syrup into silky looking treats that resemble cotton candy.

 Catch a Free Tour and Tasting at the Last Hand-made Fortune Cookie Factory